Catherine Lim: Career

 Lim was born in Kulim (Malaya) and studied in the Convent of the Holy Infant Jesus.
 Early childhood reading was mainly influenced by British fiction, including Enid Blyton, Richmal Crompton and some comics.

 She received her Bachelor of Arts degree from the University of Malaya in 1963, moving to Singapore in 1967.
 In 1988, she received her PhD in applied linguistics from the National University of Singapore.
 Lim then attended Columbia University and the University of California, Berkeley as a Fulbright scholar (1990).
 She also worked as a teacher and later as project director with the Curriculum Development Institute of Singapore and as a specialist lecturer with the Regional English Language Centre, teaching sociolinguistics and literature.
 In 1992, she left her professional career to become a full-time writer.
-Lim was subsequently made a Knight of the Order of Arts and Letters (France) in 2003 and an ambassador of the Hans Christian Andersen Foundation (Copenhagen) in 2005.
+Lim was subsequently made a Chevalier of the Ordre des Arts et des Lettres (French award given for contributions to the arts) in 2003 and an ambassador of the Hans Christian Andersen Foundation in 2005.
 She received an honorary doctorate in literature from Murdoch University.

 Lim published her first short story collection called Little Ironies: Stories of Singapore in 1978.
 A succeeding collection, Or Else, the Lightning God and other Stories, was published in 1980.
 The short story collection was the first Singapore book to be tested for the Cambridge International Examinations in 1989 and 1990.
 Another story collection that followed in this tradition was O Singapore!: Stories in Celebration from 1989, but two years earlier she published The Shadow of a Shadow of a Dream, which found Lim experimenting with new techniques and extending her subject range.